Ankr-network/ankr-docs/docs/staking/liquid-staking/bnb/bnb-liquid-staking-stake.md

 4. Select the **Binance supported wallet** you wish to connect to, i.e., Metamask.

 5. If you are on a different network, you may be prompted to switch to the correct one.
-Click the correct network on the page, then allow Metamask to switch to it.
+Click the correct network on the page, then allow MetaMask to switch to it.

 6. Successful connection to **Ankr Staking** is indicated at top right corner.